 Honorable Mention: Jiufen Old Street

 Our honorable mention is Jiufen Old Street.
 While some touristy places still maintain a cool vibe, Jiufen Old Street did not sit very well with us.
 While the street was interesting to see and the views of Keelung in the distance were breathtaking, Jifuen itself was overpriced and overly crowded.
-However, we experienced it for ourselves so you should too!
+However, we experienced it for ourselves so you might want to as well!
 Mixing Jiufen Old Street with Keelung in a day trip from Taipei isn’t a bad idea!

 Summary of 15 Things to Do in Taipei